In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 On the left navigation section under the Amazon RDS Click the Databases section followed by Create database.

 Select the standard create option.
-For Engine choose Amazon Aurora engine.
+For the Engine choose the Amazon Aurora engine.

 For Edition choose Amazon Aurora PostgreSQL-Compatible Edition.

-And for the Available versions, choose an old version which is available the time when you working.
-For now we select PostgreSQL 10.21.
+And for the Available versions, choose an old version that is available at the time when you working.
+For now, we select PostgreSQL 10.21.

 For Templates choose the Free tier section.
 It will reduce the cost for creating a database.
 Here we are going to create a database for testing purposes only.
 So free tier is enough for now.